 Since this is a URL, not a meta tag, this may be a differentiator between what Google chooses to drop or ignore.

-If you’re not sure your meta titles and descriptions or URLs are up to snuff, our SEO audit and consulting services can get you on the right track.
+If you’re not sure your meta titles and descriptions or URLs are up to snuff, our SEO consulting services can get you on the right track.

 Featured image via Pexels and screenshot taken May 2017